 A Multi-Agency Risk Assessment Conference (MARAC) is a local meeting where information is shared on the highest risk domestic abuse cases between representatives of the local police, probation, health, children and adult safeguarding bodies, housing practitioners, substance misuse services, Independent Domestic Violence Advisers (IDVAs) and other specialists from the statutory and voluntary sectors.

 Information about the risks faced by those victims, the actions needed to ensure safety, and the resources available locally are discussed, and used to create a risk management plan involving all agencies.
 The MARAC is part of a coordinated response to domestic abuse, incorporating representatives from statutory, community and voluntary agencies working with victims, adults experiencing or at risk of abuse or neglect, children and alleged perpetrators.

 The four aims of a MARAC are:

-- to safeguard adult victims who are at high risk of future domestic abuse and violence;
+- to safeguard adult victims who are at high risk of future domestic abuse;

 - to make links with other public protection arrangements in relation to children, people causing harm and vulnerable adults;